Ben-Woolley/java-for-beginners-docs/exercises/exercise-list.md

 ```

 ### \[MCMP] Math Comparisons
-Write a program that has 2 Integer variables `a` and `b`, print the result of each of applying equal, greater than, less than, greater than or equal, and less than or equal of `a` to `b`.
+Write a program that takes 2 integer variables `a` and `b` and prints the result of applying each of the following comparisons using `a` and `b`: equal, greater than, less than, greater than or equal to, and less than or equal to.

 e.g given a = 10 and b = 2, print:
 ```java